 If more than one person on your team participates, you may wish to coordinate so that you can divide and conquer the conference.

 I also suggest attending sessions that are less technical in nature.
 Marketing, design, and accessibility knowledge are universally useful to all apps.

-After Monday, the rest of the week is about scheduling tradeoffs.
+Tuesday through Friday is about scheduling tradeoffs.
 There will be multiple talks at the same time.
 Some of them might repeat later in the week.
 Others will not.
 There will also be labs that come and go through the week.